How to Write a Letter of Complaint

 You didn't get the service you expected.

-In the current age of "instant reactions," where a hastily constructed e-mail or a high-pitched, heat-of-the-moment telephone conversation can cause more harm than good and will often get you nowhere, a complaint letter seems to carry more weight.
+In the current age of "instant reactions," where a hastily constructed email or a high-pitched, heat-of-the-moment telephone conversation can cause more harm than good and will often get you nowhere, a complaint letter seems to carry more weight.
 However, writing such a letter is seldom easy.
-Luckily, our proofreaders are here to help.
+Luckily, we're here to help and will even provide an example complaint letter for your reference.

 Organize your letter of complaint to achieve clarity